 Access comprehensive financial analyses and make smarter investments - get the Manual of Investments on Amazon!

-The most consequential vote was the authorization of more common stock, which rises from 600 million shares to 800 million.
-The company said the increase does not immediately issue any new shares, but it gives Eos room to support planned strategic and financing moves, including a rights offering tied to its planned investment in Frontier Power USA.
+EOS said the added authorization does not immediately issue any new shares, but gives it room to pursue previously disclosed financing plans, including a rights offering tied to its planned investment in Frontier Power USA.

 The above analysis is intended for educational purposes only and was performed on the basis of publicly available data.
 It is not to be construed as a recommendation to buy or sell any security.
 Any buy, sell, or other recommendations mentioned in the article are direct quotations of consensus recommendations from the analysts covering the stock, and do not represent the opinions of Market Inference or its writers.
 Past performance, accounting data, and inferences about market position and corporate valuation are not reliable indicators of future price movements.
 Market Inference does not provide financial advice.
 Investors should conduct their own review and analysis of any company of interest before making an investment decision.